 Agriculture is the primary source of livelihood in several nations, employing more than 50% of the total workforce in India alone.
 For this sector to grow sustainably, there needs to be a balance in all aspects, one of the critical ones being gender equality.
-In recent times, with the impact of climate change becoming much more evident, the gender gap has been increasing as well, thereby making SDG for agriculture indispensable.
+In recent times, with the impact of climate change becoming much more evident, the gender gap has been increasing as well, thereby making sustainable development goals (SDG) for agriculture indispensable.

 Most farming carried out in rural India has come down to the point of mere sustenance and not profit.
 Women are losing out on this scenario even more as they have restricted access to resources and lack proper leadership.
 Until recently, the Women’s Empowerment in Agriculture Index (WEAI) was a non-issue, as it was not considered a hindrance to the overall development of market orientation and economy.